iStock

 Jarrett agrees with our findings.
 "Today, Google Assistant is probably the most advanced, mostly because it's a lot further down the line and more developed in terms of use cases and personalization.
 Whereas Alexa relies on custom build 'skills', Google Assistant can understand specific user requests and personalize the response."

-Alexander Potter shares the view that Google Assistant is the more intelligent of the digital assistants.
-But even then, Potter, who manages a startup accelerator for the London-based Allia and holds a masters degree in cognitive computing, isn't entirely impressed by any of the current AI.
+Alexander Potter believes that Google Assistant is the most intelligent digital assistant.
+But even then, Potter, who manages a startup accelerator for the London-based Allia and holds a master's degree in cognitive computing, isn't entirely impressed by any of the current AIs.

 As HomePod slips to 2018, Apple is even later to its own party

 Without prompting, experts we spoke to referred to Google Assistant and Amazon Alexa far more readily than Apple's Siri, Microsoft's Cortana and Samsung's Bixby.
-Apple, which is launching a Siri-equipped HomePod as a premium answer to Amazon Echo and Google Home, could find itself forgotten in a market it launched.
+Apple, which is launching a Siri-equipped HomePod as a premium answer to Amazon Echo and Google Home, could be forgotten in a market it launched.

 But Imran Choudhary, a technology analyst at GfK, doesn't believe Siri holds much sway as a smartphone perk.
 In fact, he believes the home is where today's digital assistants have the most influence.